 How do you get a concussion?

-A concussion can be caused by a direct hit to the head, face, or neck, or from a blow to anywhere on the body that causes the brain to move rapidly back and forth inside the skull.1 You can get a concussion by getting body-checked, heading a soccer ball, being rear-ended while in a motor vehicle, or experiencing a fall.
+A concussion can be caused by a direct hit to the head, face, or neck, or from a blow to anywhere on the body that causes the brain to move rapidly back and forth inside the skull.1 Activities such as getting body-checked, heading a soccer ball, being rear-ended while in a motor vehicle, or experiencing a fall can cause a concussion.
 You do not have to lose consciousness (be “knocked out”) to have a concussion.
 Not all head injuries are concussions.

 How do you know if you have a concussion?

 All individuals suspected of having a concussion should go see their health care provider for a medical assessment as soon as possible.1 A concussion can’t be seen on an x-ray, MRI or CT scan.
 Only a medical doctor or nurse practitioner can diagnose a concussion.
 Any person who has received an impact to the head, face, neck or body should be checked for signs and symptoms of a concussion.1, 2 The Concussion Recognition Tool 5 (CRT5, British Journal of Sports Medicine) can be used by anyone, such as a coach, parent, or bystander, to identify a person with a suspected concussion.
 Some people will show signs or feel symptoms right away.
 For others, these can develop over the next 48 hours.

 When can you return to school, work, or sport if you have a concussion?